-The Livengood Gold Project is located in the United States with most costs associated with the project paid in U.S. dollars and the Company maintains its accounts in Canadian and U.S. dollars, making it subject to foreign currency fluctuations.
-There can be significant swings in the exchange rate between the U.S. and Canadian dollar.
+The Livengood Gold Project is located in the United States, with most costs associated with the Project paid in US dollars, and the Company maintains its accounts in Canadian and US dollars, making it subject to foreign currency fluctuations.
+There can be significant swings in the exchange rate between the US and Canadian dollar.
 There are no plans at this time to hedge against any exchange rate fluctuations in currencies.
-Such fluctuations may cause losses due to adverse foreign currency fluctuations and materially affect the Company's financial position and results.
+Adverse foreign currency fluctuations may cause losses and materially affect the Company's financial position and results.

-Resource exploration, development and production involves a high degree of risk and we do not maintain insurance with respect to certain of these risks, which exposes us to significant risk of loss.
+Resource exploration, development and production involve a high degree of risk and we do not maintain insurance with respect to certain of these risks, which exposes us to significant risk of loss.

-Resource exploration, development and production involves a high degree of risk.
+Resource exploration, development and production involve a high degree of risk.
 Our operations are, and any future development or mining operations we may conduct will be, subject to all of the operating hazards and risks normally incident to exploring for and development of mineral properties, such as, but not limited to:

-- economically insufficient mineralized material;

-- fluctuation in exploration, development and production costs;

-- labor disputes;

-- unanticipated variations in grade and other geologic problems;
+- economically insufficient mineralized material; - fluctuation in exploration, development and production costs; - labor disputes; - unanticipated variations in grade and other geologic problems;

 - water conditions;

 - difficult surface or underground conditions;

 - mechanical and equipment failure;

 - failure of pit walls or dams;

 - environmental hazards;

-- industrial accidents;
+- industrial accidents:

 - metallurgical and other processing problems;

-- unusual or unexpected rock formations,
+- unusual or unexpected rock formations;

 - personal injury, cave-ins, landslides, flooding, fire, explosions, and rock-bursts;

 - metal losses;

-- power outages; - periodic interruptions due to inclement or hazardous weather conditions; and - decrease in the value of mineralized material due to lower gold prices.
+- power outages;

+- periodic interruptions due to inclement or hazardous weather conditions; and

+- · decrease in the value of mineralized material due to lower gold prices.